 Walk: You have to work a bit for this one!
 Berry Creek Falls is just under 11 miles and climbs over 1000 feet of elevation.
 It features a series of year-round waterfalls, lush redwood forest and steep canyons.

-Factoid: Construction was recently complete on an expanded deck and viewing area near one of the trail’s scenic waterfalls.
+Factoid: When you arrive at the trail’s namesake waterfall, Berry Creek Falls, you will be greeted with a large deck and observation area.
 The extra space (and seating) is a much appreciated addition for hikers seeking a comfortable spot to take it all in.

 MOST DIVERSE HIKE